-When you Think Your life is at its Worst, it Might actually be the best e are insightful creatures and we usually know exactly what’s going on.
-We know what we’re suppose to be doing, but deny ourselves the inner intuition we have from moment to moment.
-We often reflect about our past by saying things like – “you only know a good thing when you lose it”.
+When you Think Your life is at its Worst, it Might actually be the best e are insightful creatures and we know exactly what’s going on.
+We know what we’re suppose to be do, but often deny ourselves our inner intuition and warnings.
+We often reflect about our past and say – “you only know a good thing when you lose it”.

 The gifts of life are not here forever or permanently.
 What we believe to be solid and stable can be obliterated out of our life in a heart’s beat.
 Friends and family, material possessions, can all vanish suddenly and unexpectedly or we ourselves can vanish too.
 When someone we love dies we are reminded of how impermanent everything is because we are reminded of our own mortality.

 So the realization that we are happy right now and not in the future is pure enlightenment.
 This realization invite change and the appreciation that whatever state of being we are in – is OK.
 All events bad or good can be enjoyed because they are here to let us know we are alive and there is opportunity for change.
 Weather we think times are hard or not is irrelevant – the realization of the preciousness of our life becomes vibrant when we contemplate death.
 This is an interesting kink in life.